olegcherpak/meta-eca/README.md

 meta-eca, the Yocto layer for communication appliances
 ======================================================

-This layer's purpose is to add Embedded Communication Appliance (ECA) support when used with Poky packagegroup base.
+This layer's purpose is to add Embedded Connectivity Appliance (ECA) support when used with Poky packagegroup base.

 Please see the MAINTAINERS file for information on contacting the maintainers